H. S. Venkateshamurthy

-Dr. Hodigere Shanbhog Venkateshamurthy(born 23 June 1944), often referred to by his initials, HSV, is an Indian film director, professor, essayist, playwright, novelist, childrens literature, translator, critic and poet works in Kannada Literature and Kannada Cinema.
+Hodigere Shanbhog Venkateshamurthy (23 June 1944 – 30 May 2025), often referred to by his initials, HSV, was an Indian poet, playwright, critic and literary scholar who wrote in Kannada.
+He also wrote lyrics for Kannada films, occasionally serving as screenwriter and writing dialogues.

-Murthy was born to Nagarathnamma and Narayana Bhatta in the remote village of Hodigere, Channagiri Taluk, Shimoga District.
+Murthy was born to Nagarathnamma and Narayana Bhatta in the remote village of Hodigere in the erstwhile Kingdom of Mysore, then as part of Chitradurga district (in present-day Davanagere district).
 After attending school in his native village, he studied in Holalkere followed by collegiate training at Chitradurga.
 He completed his master's degree in Kannada at Central College Bangalore.
 He worked as lecturer and professor for more than three decades at St. Joseph's College of Commerce, Bangalore, and remained in Bangalore after retirement.
 He received his Doctorate of Literature for his research on Kannadadalli Kathana Kavanagalu.

 Literary career

-Murthy is a post-navya writer and Bhavageete poet.
-His works blend the pre-navya and post-navya literary movements.
-As of 2020, he has published more than 100 books in Kannada.
+Murthy was a pre-navya writer and Bhavageete poet.
+As of 2020, he published more than 100 books in Kannada.
+His play Hoovi was recognized by the ICSE educational board in India as a textbook for students of class nine and ten.

+Death

+Venkateshamurthy died at a private hospital in Kengeri, Bengaluru, on 30 May 2025, at the age of 80.